The Short Version: Artist/Musician/Filmmaker Ronnie Cramer has been active in the arts community for over

 radio stations nationwide and his critically-acclaimed films have been screened at festivals around the world.

 He has also been featured as a guest lecturer on art and media at numerous museums and universities.
-Cramer's work has been exhibited in all fifty states and in forty other countries.
+Cramer's work has been exhibited in every state and in 58 other countries.

 The Long Version: Cramer founded the musical group Alarming Trends and served as the bands' guitarist